KILTprotocol/web3-login-demo/README.md

 There is the **KILT Test Chain** aliased **_Peregrine_**.
 And there is the **production KILT Chain** aliased **_Spiritnet_**.

-For a user to login using KILT, it needs:
+For a user to log in with KILT, it requires:

 1. A compatible wallet or extension.